Super comforting curried butternut squash soup. It’s creamy, nutty, sweet and easy to make!

 - Few tablespoons of vegan cream

-Bring to a simmer and cover with a lid.
+- Bring to a gentle simmer and cover with a lid.
 Leave to cook for about 25 minutes.
 When the butternut is soft and starting to break apart turn down the heat.

-Place the seeds in a dry frying pan on high.
+- Place the seeds in a dry frying pan on medium heat.
 Toss the seeds and when they are starting to brown, take off the heat.
+It won't take long, watch they don't burn.
+You can use any combination of seeds you like or have on hand.

 Nutrition Information:Yield: 4 Serving Size: 1